brigid-lab/New13jan/README.md

 # New13jan
 exercise 1 13 Jan

-Making a change in VS code
+new file to show i can update in VS code
-hope this works
-typing anything